rmc3408/Java/README.md

-- Abstract classes
+### Abstract classes

-you never intend to create objects.
+You never intend to create objects.
 Acts as desgin and are too general.
 They are Used only as superclasses.

   ** An abstract class normally contains one or more abstract methods.
   ** An abstract method is an instance method with keyword abstract
         `public abstract void draw.`

-* abstract classes cannot have Implementations(interface)
+1) abstract classes cannot have Implementations(interface)
-* Constructors and static methods cannot be declared abstract.
+2) Constructors and static methods cannot be declared abstract.
-* abstract superclasses to declare variables
+3) abstract superclasses to declare variables

+* dynamic binding
+When the compiler see a method call using variable’s class type.
+` Animal mypet = new Cat() `

-* Known as dynamic binding or late binding. superclass reference to invoke method. subclass concentre each method.
+* late binding.
+superclass reference to invoke method. subclass concentre each method.